willthames/willthames.github.io/_posts/2016-09-21-using-command-and-shell-in-ansible.markdown

 ```

 Because of the great potential for false positives (e.g. you
-need to run a command that has a module in a way that the module
+need to run a command with an equivalent module in a way that the module
 does not support), it's easy to switch off warnings in a way
 that works with both `ansible` and `ansible-lint` - just add
 `warn: no` to the command arguments